 We had no dog on that day, but we had already picked out a name.
 Later that week, on Good Friday, our family went to North Shore Animal League (www.animalleague.org) to find our Sallie.

 Sallie is our family’s first dog.
-We had worked our way through an aquarium full of fish, graduated to gerbils, and finally had no excuses left but to get a dog.
+We had worked our way through an aquarium full of fish that can live with goldfish, graduated to gerbils, and finally had no excuses left but to get a dog.
 Don’t get me wrong, both my husband and I grew up with dogs, and we love them.
 I was just not really excited about caring for a dog when I had spent so many years catering to the physical needs of babies and toddlers (my kids were almost 3, 7, and 9 years old at the time).

 Although I warned the kids that we might not find “our” dog on the first visit, I was pretty confident they would find a dog they loved pretty quickly.
 As North Shore typically has at least 400 dogs and cats available for adoption on any given day, we decided that shelter would have lots of dogs available for us to argue over which one to take home.
 We very quickly found more than one dog that someone in the family instantly loved.
 However, my eldest son was absolutely insistent that the quiet, shivering black puppy with the big brown eyes was definitely OUR dog.
 So, Sallie, our Rye rescue dog, joined the family!